W Idioms

 wet blanket

-He is a wet blanket so we never invite him to our parties.
+The boy is a wet blanket so we never invite him to our parties.

 wet one`s whistle

-- have a drink (especially alcohol)
+- to have a drink (especially alcohol)

-what Idioms
+What Idioms

 what about

-- about or concerning something
+- about or concerned about something

 What are you driving at?